-How much emergency fund is required?
+How Much Emergency fund is required?

 This is a serious question and requires a bit of calculation.
 Different experts have suggested different ways ranging from 3 months expense to one year expense.
 The monthly expenses are very easy to calculate if you do budgeting.
-But this kitty of emergency fund is a dormant investment as the rate will be low as liquidity will be preferred.
+But this kitty of the emergency fund is a dormant investment as the rate will be low as liquidity will be preferred.
 So if you go much beyond what is needed you are losing some profit you ought to earn.
 Hence deciding on the amount has to be accurate.
-I recommend that in modern world one thumb rule will not suffice clients with different backgrounds and earnings.
+I recommend that in the modern world one thumb rule will not suffice for clients with different backgrounds and earnings.
 Hence I would advise that you should maintain the emergency fund as per the following situations:

-- In case you have a stable job but have a mortgage or an EMI running, which is over 40% of your salary, you should aim at keeping 9-12 months of monthly expenses and at least 6 months of EMIs in your emergency expenses.
+- In case you have a stable job but have a mortgage or an EMI running, which is over 40% of your salary, you should aim at keeping 9-12 months of monthly expenses and at least 6 months of EMIs in your expenses.

 - You must also take into factors your personal situation.
 If you have a large family to support or someone in the family who is disease prone you need to increase the emergency fund accordingly.